Evaluating, Understanding, and Improving Constrained Text Generation for Large Language Models: Introduction

 Table~\ref{tab: constraints} shows the definition and prompts of all the constraint types.
 In pursuit of a more equitable and precise evaluation, we create datasets for each of the aforementioned three categories.
-Based on the datasets for evalution, we conduct extensive experiments aimed at investigating the following research questions:
+Based on the datasets for evaluation, we conduct extensive experiments aimed at investigating the following research questions (RQs):

-\begin{itemize} \item \textbf{Research Question 1 (RQ1)}: To what extent do existing LLMs address lexical constraints?
-Is there a continued necessity for research in lexical constraints? \item \textbf{Research Question 2 (RQ2)}: To what extent do existing LLMs exhibit perceptual acuity concerning sentence ordinality, word order and sentence length?
-How can this capacity be further augmented? \item \textbf{Research Question 3 (RQ3)}: Do existing LLMs demonstrate the capability to generate sentences based on provided dependency relational constraints? \end{itemize}
+\begin{itemize}[leftmargin=1em] \item \textbf{RQ1: Evaluating Constrained Text Generation}: To what extent do existing LLMs address the textual constraints?
+How about the performance gap between the open-source and close-source LLMs? \item \textbf{RQ2: Understanding Constrained Text Generation}: How to understand and explain the constrained text generation capacity of LLMs? \item \textbf{RQ3: Improving Constrained Text Generation}: How can the constrained text generation capacity be further improved, especially for the open-source LLMs? \end{itemize}

-While endeavoring to address these research questions, we also unveil several phenomena and findings.
-For instance, we observed that GPT-4 demonstrates a commendable proficiency in tackling lexical constraints, potentially obviating the necessity for supplementary decoding strategies like previous works did~\cite{hokamp2017lexically,post2018fast}.
-Furthermore, with regard to the \texttt{InSen} constraint presented in Table~\ref{tab: constraints}, a discernible trend emerged whereby sentences positioned earlier (i.e., smaller $k$ values) exhibited improved performance.
-Additionally, we noted a relative deficiency in the explicit handling of relation constraints by LLMs, including those of the stature of ChatGPT and GPT-4.
-We believe that our experimental outcomes may offer valuable insights for subsequent investigations in the realm of constrained text generation.
+To explore these research questions, we initially assessed the constrained text generation capabilities of various LLMs and observed significant performance disparities between open-source LLMs and GPTs.
+Based on these experimental findings, we conducted a more in-depth analysis.
+Specifically, we employed methods such as consistency calculations, probing, and saliency score analysis to scrutinize the mechanisms and reasons behind the failure of LLMs in constrained text generation.
+Furthermore, based on the aforementioned analysis, we propose a simple plug-and-play attention reweighting method that enhances the constrained text generation capabilities of open-source LLMs.
+We believe that our experimental outcomes and proposed approach may offer valuable insights for subsequent investigations in the realm of constrained text generation.